 Mayo Clinic researchers were the first to discover that a certain type of T cell (CD8) plays a critical role in causing nerve damage in MS. This discovery may lead to new drugs to slow or stop that nerve damage.

 Learn more about Mayo Clinic's neurosurgery and neurology departments' expertise and rankings.

 Expertise and rankings

-Mayo Clinic's multiple sclerosis experts provide comprehensive care for nearly 3,000 adults and children with multiple sclerosis each year.
+Mayo Clinic's multiple sclerosis experts provide comprehensive care for more than 4,100 adults and children with multiple sclerosis each year.

 Mayo Clinic's MS program has earned a national reputation as a top diagnostic and treatment center.
 The program is recognized for its multidisciplinary approach to patient care as well as for its advanced research into improved medications and other treatments.

-The Pediatric Multiple Sclerosis Center at Mayo Clinic in Rochester, Minnesota, is recognized as a Pediatric MS Center of Excellence by the National Multiple Sclerosis Society.
+The Pediatric Multiple Sclerosis Center at Mayo Clinic in Rochester, Minnesota, is recognized as a Pediatric Network MS Center by the National Multiple Sclerosis Society.